gusgoos/Multiagentes/Presentacion_draft_Final/README.md

-# Project Name
+# MultiAgents Smart Intersection

 ## Description

-This project is a college proyect for a 'Socio Formador' which simulates a traffic 4-way intersection in Unity based in the coordinates over time given by a mesa framework Python simulation.
+This project is a college proyect for the CIIIA, which simulates a traffic 4-way intersection in Unity based in the coordinates over time given by a mesa framework Python simulation.

 ## Requirements